xiaonilee/xiaonilee.github.io/content/post/RInAction.md

   - Running programs

-- In the present chapter, a tremendously `versatile` and `impressive` code need to be marked, to remove most objects from the working environment.
+- In the present chapter, a tremendously `versatile` and `impressive` code need to be marked, which is used to remove most objects from the working environment.

 ```r
 rm(list = ls())